 Israel’s final option is less ambitious in terms of performance, but more ambitious industrially.
 It involves a deal with the privatized Israel Shipyards.
 In exchange for government investment to modernize and expand the shipyard, they would design and build an larger, improved version of existing corvettes.
 The Sa’ar 5.5 option would be designed to give Israel a locally-built offering that was both exportable and upgradeable, without requiring outside help or approval.

-The question is whether all the money required for modernization, design and testing would make the final product as expensive as higher-end options, while offering comparatively less capability.
-That would also make the vessels unexportable, creating a lose-lose-lose scenario.
+Recent MF-STAR/ Barak-8 upgrades are laying the groundwork for a tested option.
+The question is whether all of the money required for shipyard modernization, ship design, fabrication in a shipyard stretching its capabilities, and platform testing would make the final product as expensive as higher-end options, while offering comparatively less capability.
+That could also make the vessels unexportable on price grounds, creating a lose-lose-lose scenario.

 Contracts & Key Events

 November 10/16: Israeli navy officials are evaluating fixed-wing extremely short take-off and landing (ESTOL) UAV ideas to eventually deploy on their four new Saar 6 corvettes and existing SAAR 5 missile vessels.
 The ESTOL UAV will be based on propulsive lift technology that will enable it to take off from a very small platform on the navy ship.
 A decision will be made on the platform in 2017.